 The technical requirement document focuses on user services and a high-quality product that solves real customer problems.
 The goal is to record the entire project and use the information presented to either change the existing product or draw inspiration from the current product and start a new project.

 By understanding your role as a tech content writer and the responsibilities of the position, you can produce valuable technical requirement documents that will become an essential part of the production process.

 Writing is essential across every big product area on a company's roadmap.
 It helps outline:

-Vision: Delving into the "why" behind a project in written form enables team members to make the hard decisions early and gives the rest of the team a clear North Star to align their efforts.
+- Vision: Delving into the "why" behind a project in written form enables team members to make the hard decisions early.
+Proper communication gives the rest of the team a clear direction to align their efforts.

-Planning: Breaking down that vision into clear, well-articulated stories, goals, sprints, and documentation makes projects attainable and keeps them aligned with customer needs.
+- Planning: Breaking down that vision into explicit, well-articulated stories, goals, sprints, and documentation makes projects attainable and keeps them aligned with customer needs.

-Presenting your skills to the company and communicating that you will be a valuable addition to their work environment is an essential step in securing your position as a technical writer.
-Formatting your resume in a clear and concise manner will help you in getting the job and moving upwards.
+Presenting your skills to the company and communicating that you will be a valuable addition to their work environment is essential in securing your position as a technical writer.
+Formatting your resume clearly and concisely will help you get the job and move upwards.

 If you are new to technical writing and are looking to break-in, we recommend taking our Technical Writing Certification Course, where you will learn the fundamentals of being a technical writer, how to dominate technical writer interviews, and how to stand out as a technical writing candidate.

 Josh is the founder of Technical Writer HQ and Squibler, a writing software.
 He had his first job in technical writing for a video editing software company in 2014.
 Since then, he has written several books on software documentation, personal branding, and computer hacking.
 You can connect with him on LinkedIn here.